 8. Improve cleanliness

-If your office space doesn’t always smell the greatest, you may need to invest in distributing air freshener regularly throughout the office, employ a more regular cleaning service, or just implement a stricter office cleanliness policy.
-Ban eating at desks, and ensure you have designated spaces for staff members to eat.
-Ensure you have airflow coming through the office wherever possible.
+If your office space doesn’t always smell the greatest, invest in distributing air freshener regularly throughout the office, employ a regular cleaning service, or just implement a stricter cleanliness policy.
+Ensure you always have airflow coming through the office wherever possible.

 When it comes to interior design for office spaces, it can be tempting to add all manner of wacky trinkets or kitschy furniture in the office in an attempt to help you’re your office feel more fun.
-But don’t feel like you need to purchase gimmicky furniture or things your employees won’t use, like ping pong tables or slides.
+But don’t feel like you need to purchase gimmicky furniture or things your employees won’t use, like ping pong tables.

 10. Get into the team spirit

-Hopefully, these office decorating ideas have given you the much-needed inspiration you needed to create a positive, uplifting office environment where you’ll foster happy and creative team members.
+Hopefully, these office decorating ideas have given you the inspiration you need to create a positive, uplifting office environment where you’ll foster happy and creative team members.